Cicada Killer Wasps in Memphis TN Metro Area

 Cicada Killer Wasp Behaviors, Threats, or Dangers

-Unlike other wasp species, cicada killers are not very aggressive and rarely sting humans or pets unless they are disturbed.
-Males are aggressive and territorial but do not possess a stinger.
-A sting from a cicada killer wasp can be painful and their venom may cause an allergic reaction in some people.
+Compared to other types of wasps, cicada killers are generally not very aggressive and rarely sting humans or pets, unless they feel threatened.
+Male cicada killers are territorial and display aggression, but they do not possess a stinger.
+If stung by a cicada killer wasp, it can cause significant pain, and in some individuals, their venom may trigger an allergic reaction.

-Cicada killers can be a nuisance if they are found on your property.
-Female wasps dig fairly large burrows, making quite a large mess near plants and vegetation.
-The burrowing behavior of this wasp can damage the roots of plants and make some structures, like walkways and pathways, unstable.
+Having cicada killers on your property can become bothersome.
+Female wasps create rather large burrows, resulting in considerable disruption near plants and vegetation.
+The digging behavior of these wasps can harm plant roots and make certain structures, such as walkways or pathways, unstable.
 If you are dealing with a cicada killer wasp problem, contact your local wasp removal experts for help.